BlueDiamond2021YT/BluesRepo/README.md

 > [!Caution]
 > THIS REPO IS EXPERIMENTAL AND DOES NOT FUNCTION CORRECTLY <br>
-> ALSO APP UPDATES DO NOT CURRENTLY WORK
+> ALSO APP UPDATES DO NOT WORK CORRECTLY

 > [!Note]
 > The workflow and python script where both made by AI